Taj Hotels: Indian expansion

 In 1984, the Taj Group acquired, under a licence agreement, each of the Taj West End in Bengaluru, Taj Connemara, in Chennai and Savoy Hotel in Ooty.
-The five-star deluxe hotel, Taj Bengal in Kolkata, was opened in the year 1989, and with this, the Taj Group became the only hotel chain in India with a presence in the six major metropolitan cities of India, namely Mumbai, Delhi, Kolkata, Bengaluru, Hyderabad, and Chennai.
+The same year, they acquired the Malabar Hotel in Kochi and reopened it in 1987 as Taj Malabar Resort & Spa.
+In 1989, the five-star deluxe hotel, Taj Bengal in Kolkata was opened, and with this, the Taj Group became the only hotel chain in India with a presence in the six major metropolitan cities of India, namely Mumbai, Delhi, Kolkata, Bengaluru, Hyderabad, and Chennai.

 Concurrently with the expansion of its luxury hotel chain in the major metropolitan cities, the Taj Group also expanded its business hotels division in the major metropolitan and large secondary cities in India.
 During the 1990s, the Taj Group continued to expand its geographic and market coverage in India.
 It developed specialised operations (such as wildlife lodges) and consolidated its position in established markets through the upgrading of existing properties and development of new properties.
 Taj also set up the Taj Kerala Hotels and Resorts Limited in the early 1990s along with the Kerala Tourism Development Corporation.

 Global expansion

-In 1980, the Taj Group opened its first hotel outside India, the Taj Sheba Hotel in Sana'a, in Yemen and in the late 1980s, acquired interests in the St. James' Court Hotel (now comprising Taj 51 Buckingham Gate Suites and Residences and St. James' Court, A Taj Hotel) in London.
+In 1980, the Taj Group opened its first hotel outside India, the Taj Sheba Hotel in Sanaa, in Yemen and in the late 1980s, acquired interests in the St. James' Court Hotel (now comprising Taj 51 Buckingham Gate Suites and Residences and St. James' Court, A Taj Hotel) in London.

 In 2005, The Pierre in New York City was acquired.

 On 9 March 2022, Taj Exotica Resort & Spa, The Palm, Dubai, was opened.
 Other properties of the group include Taj Jumeirah Lakes Towers Dubai and Taj Dubai.